alephium/docs/docs/dapps/getting-started.md

 }
 ```

-We now need to recompile our contracts to get the artifact for `Withdraw`
+We now need to recompile our contracts to get the artifact for `Withdraw`:

 ```sh
 npx @alephium/cli@latest compile